Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Touring Budapest| ©pfatterüberalles

-Although the high season in Budapest arrives in summer, April is a month with enough tourist affluence.
+Although the high season in Budapest arrives in summer, April is a month with a lot of tourists.
 Why?
-It is noted that the good weather has arrived and, in addition, this month coincides with important dates, such as the Easter vacations, which attract many visitors.
+You can tell that the good weather has arrived and, in addition, this month coincides with important dates, such as the Easter vacations, which attract many visitors.

 Do you have everything ready to travel to Budapest in April?
-I hope my tips will serve you as a guide and you will enjoy it to the fullest.
+I hope my tips will serve you as a guide and enjoy the most.